 What files do we need?

 For almost all projects, we use translation project management software called a CAT (Computer Aided Translation) tool.
-These tools are compatible with many different file types.
+These tools are compatible with many file types.
 For example, when translating InDesign files, we can load the IDML files directly into the tool.
-The tool extracts all translatable text, checks for matches against prior translations, and presents the translator with a two column interface for typing in the translated text.
+The tool extracts all translatable text, checks for matches against prior translations, and presents the translator with a two-column interface for typing in the translated text.
 Once the text has been translated (and checked, and triple-checked), the tool exports an IDML file which will create the design exactly like the original, but with all the text in a different language.

 Unfortunately, the best computer-aided translation tools are not (yet) compatible with most file types used by CAD software.

 We localize for all international markets.
 Find out how we can help.

 File conversion for translation